+Roofing including roof space

+Repair category 2

-Roofing including roof space Repair category 1 Notes A number of loose and broken roof slates were visible along with corroded ridge clips.
+Notes A number of loose and broken roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-An upper floor flat has converted former communal roof space to form living accommodation, and it is our understanding that the subject property no longer has any maintenance liability for the roof.
-This should be confirmed.

-Rainwater fittings
+More extensive overhaul work may be required in future.
+There is no separation walls within the roof space representing a potential fire and security hazard.
+Upgrading is required.

-Repair category 2

-Notes Some rainwater goods are of an older style and some have suffered corrosion, with vegetation growth noted in places.
+Rainwater fittings Repair category 2 Notes Some of the rainwater goods are of an older style and have suffered corrosion along with vegetation growth noted to guttering.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracked and spalling stone work was noted along with frost damage to brick work and open mortar joints.
-Future repairs will be required.
+Notes Cracked and weathered masonry was noted along with spalling/eroding stonework.
+Repairs and general ongoing maintenance will be required.